-Sarah is a novelist, at Wellspring to work on her second novel.
-Manuscript and social media consultant, Fiction Editor at Pangyrus, and Editor at GrubWrites, when Sarah isn’t writing, she is developing marketing and communications for Wellspring, reviewing fiction submissions for a literary magazine, helping writers develop and publish their personal essays, or interviewing authors.
-Born and raised in Yorkshire, England, Sarah defected to the States in the winter of 2011.
-She was educated at Leeds University, where she received her BA hons in English Language and Literature (International), with stints at the University of Massachusetts at Amherst, and the Kansas State University’s Graduate Creative Writing Program, where she was awarded the Seaton Graduate Fellowship in Creative Writing.
-Most recently, Sarah completed an MA in English Literature at Boston College, where she was awarded an MA fellowship and the Henry Blackwell Essay Prize.
-Her creative work has appeared in Solstice Literary Magazine, The Conium Review, Poetry & Audience, and other places, and her essays and interviews have featured on Dead Darlings and GrubWrites.
-She’s served on the editorial team for Post Road magazine and The Conium Review, and is Fiction Editor at Pangyrus magazine.
-She has received scholarships to GrubStreet’s Novel Incubator program and the Bread Loaf Writer’s Conference.
+Colwill is Fiction Editor at Pangyrus magazine and Instructor and Consultant at GrubStreet, the nation’s leading independent creative writing center, where she was formerly the Marketing and Community Engagement Manager before accepting the Wellspring fellowship.
+When Colwill isn’t writing, she is reviewing fiction submissions, leading marketing and communications for Wellspring, and working with writers to develop their book-length manuscripts, agent queries, and author marketing strategies.
+Born and raised in Yorkshire, England, Colwill was educated at Leeds University, where she received her B.A. with Honors in English Language and Literature (International), with stints at the University of Massachusetts at Amherst, and the Kansas State University’s Graduate Creative Writing Program, where she was awarded the Seaton Graduate Fellowship in Creative Writing.
+Most recently, Colwill completed a master’s degree in English Literature at Boston College, where she was awarded a scholarship and the Henry Blackwell Essay Prize.
+Her creative work was a finalist in the 2019 Tennessee Williams fiction prize, a notable entry in the 2019 Disquiet International literary prize, a finalist for the 2019 Lit Fest Emerging Writer Fellowship, and has appeared in Solstice Literary Magazine, The Conium Review, Poetry & Audience, and Everywhere Stories: Short Fiction from a Small Planet (Press 53).
+Her essays and interviews have featured on Dead Darlings and GrubWrites.
+She’s served on the editorial team for Post Road magazine and The Conium Review, presented at the AWP Conference, and has received further awards and support from the Bread Loaf Writer’s Conference, the University of Texas at Austin, the James A. Michener Foundation, the Anderson Center, and GrubStreet.
+At GrubStreet, Colwill currently teaches classes on the macro and the micro — from how to write a novel to how to craft an engaging sentence.
+She is represented by literary agent Robert Guinsler of Sterling Lord Literistic.
 Click here to find out more.